ozoneplatform/ozp-iwc/tutorial/10_owfInit.md

 ---
 layout: tutorial
-title: OWF7 Migration: Application Setup
+title: OWF7 Migration Application Setup
 ---
 # Migration from OWF to IWC
 This tutorial is for developers who are migrating applications previously developed for the Ozone Widget Framework (OWF)